When & How to Switch Car Insurance Companies: Complete Guide for 2026

 • Not reading cancellation policy before switching

 Creating Coverage Gaps: The most critical mistake is canceling your current policy before your new one is active.
-Even brief gaps trigger serious consequences.
-Understand what happens during a coverage lapse — including license suspension and long-term rate increases — before making any moves.
+Even brief gaps trigger serious consequences — including license suspension and long-term rate increases of 20–35% or more.

 Ignoring Cancellation Fees: Failing to check for cancellation fees before switching can reduce or eliminate your savings.
-Some insurers charge up to 10% of remaining premium as a short-rate fee.
+Some insurers charge 10–20% of remaining premium as a short-rate fee.
 Review your policy documents or call to verify fees before committing.
+Learn more about the step-by-step cancellation process to avoid surprises.

 Switching Solely for Price: While cost matters, selecting solely based on the lowest premium can backfire when you file a claim.
-Research customer satisfaction ratings, financial strength scores, and claims-handling reputation.
-Cheap car insurance only provides value if the company pays claims efficiently.
+Research customer satisfaction ratings, financial strength scores, and claims-handling reputation before committing.
+Review what to look for in car insurance to weigh value alongside cost.

 Not Notifying Required Parties: Failing to update your DMV and lienholder with new insurance information can result in registration suspension or lender-placed coverage that costs significantly more.
 Verify that your new insurer has electronically notified all required parties.

 Missing Discount Opportunities: Not explicitly asking about available discounts leaves money on the table.
-Inquire about bundling, good driver, defensive driving, low mileage, and telematics programs that reduce your premium.
+Inquire about bundling, good driver, defensive driving, low mileage, and telematics programs — some of which can reduce your premium by 10–30%.

 Overlooking State-Specific Requirements: Different states mandate different minimum coverage levels.
-When moving between states, ensure your new policy meets your destination state's minimum requirements before canceling your old one.
+Several states including California, North Carolina, Utah, and Virginia updated their minimums in 2025.
+When moving between states, ensure your new policy meets your destination state's minimums before canceling your old one.
+You can review a thorough policy review checklist to make sure you haven't missed anything.

 Frequently Asked Questions